 BREXIT implications for ODS and F-Gas contractors

-If you are affected by these changes and want to remain certified after a no deal Brexit, you must take action as set out in this notice: BREXIT FGas Notice.
+If you are affected by these changes and want to remain certified after the UK withdrawal from the EU, you must take action as set out in this notice: BREXIT FGAS NOTICE.
 The relevant regulations can be found here: SI 367 of 2019.
+The Minister has signed further regulations on 30 October 2019 (SI 534 of 2019) to extend the period.

 Fluorinated greenhouse gases